Luncheon Dish

 Worcestershire sauce and hot sauce to taste

 Warm tomato juice, add gelatin and dissolve.
 Stir in lemon juice, black pepper, Worcestershire and hot sauce (I like Crystal), add vegetables and chill until partially set, spoon or pour into individual (5 oz.) lightly oiled molds and chill until set.
-Unmold and serve with sides such as boiled eggs, green beans, or asparagus.
+Plate and serve with boiled eggs, pickles, and olives.

 Karen’s Congealed Salad